Bounds on moments of weighted sums of finite Riesz products: introduction

 \subsection{Acknowledgements}

 We would like to thank F. Nazarov for stimulating correspondence which encouraged us to continue working on this project.
-We are also indebted to P.~Ohrysko for a helpful discussion.
+We are also indebted to P.~Ohrysko for a helpful discussion, and to anonymous referees for very helpful reports significantly improving the paper.